2021 State of the Nation Address (Philippines): Address content and delivery

+President Rodrigo Duterte delivering his sixth and last State of the Nation Address at the Batasang Pambansa in Quezon City.

 President spokesperson Harry Roque said that the president's speech would include information about the social programs, infrastructure projects, peace and security, and foreign policy of the administration.
 The coverage of the SONA was directed by Danny Abad of Radio Television Malacañang (RTVM).
 The SONA was exclusively covered by the People's Television Network (PTV) and RTVM; but other broadcasters and social media platforms were allowed to hook PTV and RTVM's live coverage.

 Prior to the start of President Rodrigo Duterte's speech, a prayer was conducted which was followed by the singing of "Lupang Hinirang", the national anthem, by Morissette.
 Duterte's speech started at 4:13pm.
 He was joined by Senate President Tito Sotto and House Speaker Lord Allan Velasco.

 He started with describing his administration's intention as "pure and unpolluted" and characterized the past five years of his presidency as "truly challenging and humbling" before thanking frontliners for the contribution in responding against the COVID-19 pandemic.
 He also reassured the public that more COVID-19 vaccines are set to arrive but also noted the dangerous nature of the emerging Delta variant asking his audience to "pray for salvation".

 Duterte pledged his desire for a program that would provide free legal assistance to personnel of the Armed Forces of the Philippines (AFP) and the Philippine National Police (PNP) as well as a unified system of retirement and pension for the country's security personnel.
 He also urged Congress to pass a legislation to establish a dedicated agency that would cater to the needs of Overseas Filipino Workers.
 He also lamented how illegal drugs and corruption remain a national problem.

 Duterte mentioned the decongestion of traffic on EDSA, a major thoroughfare in Metro Manila, amidst the community quarantine measure touting that his administration has "taken away misery of public commuting".
 He also mentioned infrastructure projects his administration has started or completed.
 Duterte mentioned other actions which he considered as his administration's accomplishments including the extension of the validity of driver's licenses to 10 years, going after water concessionaires, and improvements in the Philippine economy prior to the onset of the pandemic.

 The speech was the longest post–People Power Revolution SONA, lasting for 2 hours and 39 minutes.